ac-93/soft-actor-critic/README.md

 A version of the continuous and discrete_kl algorithms that work with image observations such as the atari gym environments are under sac_cont_image and sac_discrete_kl_atari.

+I've not yet done too much testing so it is possible that there are some problems with the implementations...